-This page includes vital information about akathisia that cannot be found in medical journals such as tips for diagnosing akathisia, reasons it is often misdiagnosed as a functional neurological disorder, and about its dangerous subjective symptoms that can only be understood by those who have experienced it.
-It also contains evidence of akathisia's link to suicide, homicide, and mass shootings with full-text PDFs and excerpts from peer-reviewed literature with references for additional reading.
+This page contains extensive excerpts from peer-reviewed literature as well as vital information that cannot be found in medical journals.
+This includes tips for diagnosing akathisia, the reasons it is often misdiagnosed as a functional neurological disorder, and about its dangerous subjective symptoms that can only be understood by those who have experienced it.

 Table of Contents

-Although akathisia can occur in Parkinson’s disease, traumatic brain injury, and other neurological disorders, it is primarily medication induced and most often occurs when starting, stopping, adjusting dosages, or changing medications.
-The most frequent offenders are antipsychotics, antidepressants, antibiotics, and anti-nausea medications; however, it has been associated with many others.
+Although akathisia can occur in Parkinson’s disease, traumatic brain injury, and other neurological disorders, it is primarily a medication side effect or withdrawal syndrome.
+It most often occurs when starting, stopping, or adjusting dosages.
+The most frequent offenders are antipsychotics, antidepressants, and antiemetics; however, it has been associated with many others.
 Akathisia is very common in benzodiazepine withdrawal, especially with rapid cessation after long-term use.
 It can also result from the withdrawal of opioids and drugs such as cocaine and amphetamines.

 The "Serious Problem"